Language is a vital part of children’s cognitive development. Every day of their lives, children will communicate with others.

 Developing receptive language skills involves the ability to understand language and spoken words.

-They begin to learn sounds and words.
+They start learning sounds and words.

 Receptive language also involves the process of listening to someone or something.
 A child picks up information from the environment around them and from what is being said to understand their current situation [source].